The Omega Nebula with a DSLR Camera

-The Omega Nebula is one of the many satisfying deep sky astrophotography targets located in Sagittarius.
-M17 (Also called the Swan Nebula) is a brilliant H II region nebula between 5000-6000 light years from Earth.
+The Omega Nebula (Messier 17) is one of several brilliant deep sky astrophotography targets located in Sagittarius.
+M17 (Also called the Swan Nebula) is an H II region nebula that lies between 5000-6000 light years from Earth.
+M17 is a star factory sculpted by stellar winds and radiation.

 This image was the subject of my review of the SkyTech CLS-CCD light pollution filter.
 The UV/IR block element of this particular filter keeps stars small and prevents bloating.
 I later combined data acquired using a stock Canon DSLR for a more accurate background sky and star color.